adityap27/face-mask-detector/README.md

 - All the results(images & videos) shown are output of yolov3, you can use yolov4 for better results.

 ## Alert System
+- Update:  E-mail notification support is added now as SMS are paid.
 - Alert system is present within the inference script code.
 - You can modify the SMS alert code in script to customize ratio for sms if you want.
 - It monitors the mask, no-mask counts and has 3 status :